twinearthsoftware/IntelHexFormatReader/README.md

 # IntelHexFormatReader #

-A .NET library to parse [an Intel HEX file](https://en.wikipedia.org/wiki/Intel_HEX) and emit a representative "memory representation".
+A .NET library to parse [an Intel HEX file](https://en.wikipedia.org/wiki/Intel_HEX) and emit a representative memory representation.
 This file format is used often for representing code when programming microprocessors and microcontrollers.

 ## How to use the .NET library##